Herbert L. Anderson: Chain reaction

-When, as part of the Manhattan Project, the Metallurgical Laboratory (Met Lab) was started up at the University of Chicago, in February 1942, Anderson worked under Fermi in the design and construction of Chicago Pile-1 (CP-1), which achieved the first manmade nuclear chain reaction on December 2, 1942.
+In February 1942, as part of the Manhattan Project, the Metallurgical Laboratory (Met Lab) was established at the University of Chicago.
+Anderson worked under Fermi in the design and construction of Chicago Pile-1 (CP-1), which achieved the first manmade nuclear chain reaction on December 2, 1942.
 Thereafter, Anderson led the construction of CP-2 at Argonne National Laboratory in 1943.
 He was also a key consultant to DuPont in the design and construction of the Hanford reactors, which generated fissionable plutonium for the U.S. nuclear arsenal.

 In 1944, Anderson went to the Los Alamos National Laboratory, where he participated in using the Omega reactor to determine the critical mass of uranium-235.
 In preparation for the first nuclear device test on July 16, 1945, which was codenamed Trinity, Anderson, with his radiochemist colleagues, developed a method of determining the nuclear yield by collecting fission products at the detonation site.
 This technique was later perfected for nuclear yield determinations through the analysis of airborne fission products.

 After the conclusion of World War II, Fermi and Anderson returned to the University of Chicago.
-There, they established the Institute for Nuclear Studies (today, the Enrico Fermi Institute).
+There, they established the Institute for Nuclear Studies (today the Enrico Fermi Institute).
 At the University, Anderson was assistant professor of physics 1946 to 1947, associate professor 1947 to 1950, professor 1950 to 1977, and distinguished service professor 1977 to 1982.
 From 1958 to 1962, Anderson was director of the Enrico Fermi Institute.

 In addition to Anderson's work in Italy and Brazil, he was intermittently at the Los Alamos National Laboratory.
-Finally, he returned there in 1978 as a fellow and then a senior fellow until his death from an almost forty-year struggle with berylliosis.
-His death on July 16, 1988 at Los Alamos, New Mexico, was on the 43rd anniversary of the first test of an atomic bomb.
+Finally, he returned there in 1978 as a fellow and then a senior fellow until his death from an almost 40-year struggle with berylliosis.
+His death on July 16, 1988, at Los Alamos, New Mexico, was on the 43rd anniversary of the first test of an atomic bomb.